 Buying a recorder

 All children learn the recorder at St Mary's.
-There is no requirement for children to buy their own but should you wish to then please try and purchase the make and model used at school.
+There is no requirement for children to buy their own to begin with when learning in class.
+We have a year group set of recorders and children do not share instruments.

 Beginners are best learning on an AULOS 205A descant recorder.
 They cost around £12 from shops and online.
 Click here for an example of where to buy one.